marcoperic/AI-Transcription-PaaS-Backend/readme.md

 # Front-end application:

-website where users upload audio/video content to generate subtitles a piece of a/v media is returned with subtitles
+website where users upload audio/video content to generate subtitles subtitles would be returned. video may be a premium only feature.

 # Back-end application:

-store the media content ...

-if: video --> generate transcript of the video content and then translate and encode subtitles

-if audio --> generate transcript and return a subtitle for it... .srt could be possible premium option
+Autosub is used for transcript generation.

-deepl.com would be used for the translation component. before api access is used, a selenium bot could be used to get translation after transcript is acquired.
+deepl.com would be used for the translation component.

+before api access is used, a selenium bot could be used to get translation after transcript is acquired.

 # Technologies:

-docker is used for containerizing the backend component.

-react for the frontend
+docker is used for containerizing the backend component. react for the frontend

-ffmpeg for video compression. audio should also be compressed.
+.ogg file format seems to be the smallest. try to compress more.

-mozilla's deepspeech used for transcription
+mozilla's deepspeech and Coqui STT used for transcription

 tokenize the transcript by sentences ==> each token is sent to deepl for translation... cache may be used in the future to reduce load on selenium threads.